 The Cattle/Beef Industry's Response to Fake Meat: ‘Whistling Past the Graveyard’

 Fake Meat and the Demonization of Beef pose a real and serious threat to the cattle/beef industry

-In a recent press release, the National Cattlemen’s Beef Association stated “While meat substitutes have certainly attracted a lot of media hype over the past couple of years, data shows that real beef maintains 99.5% of the retail market vs. only 0.5% for meat substitutes.”
+In a July press release, the National Cattlemen’s Beef Association stated “While meat substitutes have certainly attracted a lot of media hype over the past couple of years, data shows that real beef maintains 99.5% of the retail market vs. only 0.5% for meat substitutes.”
+The quote from the press release is used to exemplify an attitude widely held within the cattle/beef industry, i.e., “0.5% is no big deal.”
+This attitude seems to be ‘Whistling Past the Graveyard’ since fake meat companies are selling all they can produce and have a waiting list for future increased production.
 To be fair to the NCBA, read the entire release and you will see they are concerned and 'click here' to see they are responding.
-The quote from the press release was used to exemplify an attitude widely held within the cattle/beef industry, i.e., “0.5% is no big deal.”
-This attitude seems to be ‘Whistling Past the Graveyard’ since fake meat companies are selling all they can produce and have a waiting list for future increased production.

 Impossible Foods launched a co-manufacturing collaboration on July 31st with global food provider OSI Group, one of the largest food producers in the world.
 OSI will begin producing Impossible Foods’ flagship product, the Impossible Burger, starting next month, adding short-term capacity to Impossible Foods’ plant in Oakland, Calif.
 OSI will continue to expand production of Impossible Foods flagship product throughout 2019 and thereafter.

 Whether called alt meat, faux meat, plant-based meat, cell-cultured meat, or any other name for fake meat, they pose a real and serious threat to the cattle/beef industry.
 For example, Beyond Meat stock has performed beyond any expectations so far on the stock market, surging to nine time its IPO price of $25 per share.
 Beyond Meat announced on July 29th that sales nearly quadrupled from a year ago and they plan to sell additional shares in the company.